DIGITALFRANK/MScience_Data_Architecture_Proposal/README.md

-The purpose of this document is to outline and illustrate steps taken in order to fully configure, automate, and optimize M Science’s data architecture.
+The purpose of this document is to outline and illustrate steps taken for configuring, automating, and optimizing M Science’s data architecture.

-Our objective is to facilitate processes, increase performance and accuracy, and enable easy and efficient access to business users, data scientists, and analytics personnel, all while minimizing costs.
+The objective is to facilitate processes, increase performance and accuracy, and enable easy and efficient access to data by business users, data scientists, and analytics personnel, all the while minimizing costs.

-By introducing new concepts of a Data Lake working besides a Data Warehouse (as opposed to data lake vs. data warehouse), we will be able to aggregate large sets of unstructured, semi-structured, and structured data at optimal scale, while at the same time warehousing critical operational and legally binding components into one single form entity for direct BI and Analysis.
+By introducing new concepts of a Data Warehouse working besides a Data Lake (as opposed to data lake vs. data warehouse), we will be able to aggregate large sets of unstructured, semi-structured, and structured data at optimal scale, while at the same time warehousing critical operational and legally binding components into single-form entities for direct BI and Analysis.

-Additionally, a hybrid multi-cloud approach to Data Infrastructure can be incorporated whereas Lake components live on low availability hardware for cost consumption, and Warehouse components along with Computing components respectively live on higher availability hardware for optimum performance.
+Additionally, a hybrid multi-cloud approach to Data Infrastructure can be incorporated whereas Lake components will live on low availability hardware for cost consumption, and Warehouse components along with Computing components respectively will live on higher availability hardware for optimum performance.

-Data Lake + Data Warehouse = Data Agility
+## Data Lake + Data Warehouse = Data Agility

 Any sort of file format, structured, semi-structured, and unstructured data can be dumped into the Data Lake.